cs4241-22a/a3-persistence/README.md

 https://files.craftsteamg.com:3000/
 Simple purchase list, add items with cost, quantity, and payment method.

+Issue: Lighthouse says form does not have a label, but that is not under my control.
+It is an issue with the CSS framework.

 Authentication Strategy: GitHub OAuth
 CSS Framework: Materialize
 - I used this because it was simple, and looked clean